seamusfoley/iotes-documentation/docs/introduction/getting-started.md

 ## Should You Use Iotes?

-Iotes is currently in alpha and not suitable for use in production, however we are looking for feedback or contributions.
+Iotes is currently in alpha and not suitable for use in production.
+However, we are looking for feedback or contributions.

 If you're looking for a quick and easy way to hook up a test application to one of the provided connection strategies then Iotes should be able to make your life easier.

-If your still wondering what Iotes is
+If you're still wondering what Iotes is then [start here](/docs/introduction/what-is-iotes)